cloud-ca/api-docs/source/includes/compute/_templates.md

 <code>GET /services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/templates</code>

-Retrieve a list of all templates of an environment.
-It will include all the public templates of the system.
+Retrieve a list of all templates of an [environment](#environments) It will include all the public templates of the system.

 Attributes | &nbsp;
 ---------- | -----